 A financial liability measured at FVTPL is initially measured at fair value with any associated transaction costs being recognized in profit or loss when incurred.
 Subsequently, the financial liability is re-measured at fair value, and a gain or loss is recognized in profit or loss in the reporting period in which it arises.
-The Company classifies derivative warrant liabilities as measured at FVTPL.
+The Company classifies derivative warrant liability and RSU liability as measured at FVTPL.